The recipe prices will vary based on fluctuating grocery costs. Please use what is posted as a guide.

 This easy Pork Chop Marinade makes flavorful and juicy pork every time.
 It’s multipurpose and perfect for boneless and bone-in pork chops, pork belly, pork blade steak, and pork tenderloin.

-For only $1.42, you can make a batch of this simple marinade.
-It makes six servings for about $0.24 each.
+For about $1.42, you can make a batch of this simple marinade.
+It makes six servings for around $0.24 each.

 - 3/4 cup soy sauce – $0.54

 - 3 large garlic cloves – $0.15